Ivan-Alba/42-common-core/README.md

 - [Nginx](https://nginx.org/en/docs/http/ngx_http_proxy_module.h)
 - [Unity-Nginx](https://docs.unity3d.com/2022.3/Documentation/Manual/web-server-config-nginx.html)

-### AI Usage:
+### AI Usage

-Artificial intelligence has been used through the whole project in different manners.
+Artificial Intelligence has been a key collaborator throughout the entire project lifecycle, serving as a versatile tool for both technical development and creative production:

-- Code generation assistance through autocomplete and code snippet generation.
+* **Creative Asset Generation**: Leveraged generative AI models to design high-fidelity game backgrounds, unique card illustrations, and various UI elements, ensuring a cohesive visual style across the game.
-- Assistance on the architectural design of the backend.
+* **Code Assistance & Optimization**: Utilized for logic implementation, code snippet generation, and refactoring to improve performance and maintainability.
-- Search engine to find resources on internet.
+* **Architectural Design**: Provided guidance on backend structuring, database normalization, and the design of scalable system architectures.
-- Assistance by answering questions, helping the developers understand the tools integrated into the project.
+* **Advanced Research**: Acted as a specialized search and reference tool to quickly locate documentation, industry best practices, and technical resources.
-- Quality assurance.
-(QA)
+* **Educational Support**: Assisted in bridging knowledge gaps by explaining complex concepts and the inner workings of the various frameworks integrated into the project.
-- Debugging assistance.
+* **Quality Assurance (QA) & Debugging**: Instrumental in identifying potential edge cases, detecting bugs, and providing efficient solutions for complex runtime errors.

 ## Team Information